-More than 6000 trains made the journey from China to Europe in 2018, according to a Chinese news portal, which is an increase of 72% compared to 2017.
+On the Belt and Road Initiative (BRI), more than 6000 trains made the journey from China to Europe in 2018, which is an increase of 72% compared to 2017.
 Since President Xi Jinping announced the Belt and Road Initiative (BRI) in 2013, China has sent more than 11,000 freight trains to Europe and back.
 Since then, more than 65 rail freight routes have been opened between China and 44 cities in 15 European countries, compared no basically any ten years ago.
 The growing importance of rail freight ex China to Europe is closely linked to Chinas geopolitical strategy aimed at extending its sphere of influence and has an enormous impact for freight forwarders.
 The faster and cheaper block trains move cargo from China to Europe, the more attractive it gets for European importers.
 With this article, we help you understand the Chinese Belt and Road Initiative and provide you with strategies that increase your margins and flexibility for the cargo you move ex China to Europe.

 China’s Belt and Road Initiative (BRI)

 The original Silk Road existed between 206 BCE-220 CE under the western expansion of China’s Han Dynasty and spread across the Central Asian countries.
 The Central Asian countries included Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan, modern-day India, Pakistan and stretching thousands of miles into Europe.
 The Silk Road was a significant reason for the development of civilisations in these regions.
 Apart from bartering silk, they also exchange other trade items such as paper and gunpowder.
 The BRI is the new-age Silk Road which has plans for both land and maritime transport.
 It was initially called as the, “One Belt, One Road initiative” and eventually became the Belt and Road initiative.